Viña del Mar: Expansion and growth

-Viña del Mar was declared a sister city of Sausalito, California (a city north of San Francisco), in 1971.
-To demonstrate the sister city relationship, you can find a square (plaza) called "Viña del Mar" in downtown Sausalito, and a "Sausalito" stadium and "Sausalito" lagoon in Viña del Mar.
-Viña del Mar is also a sister city of Mar del Plata, Argentina since 1993.

-During the 1980s, a global economic downturn seriously affected the city, a number of small and medium-sized factories went bankrupt, including the stationery manufacturer Coda, and most importantly, CRAV, and Textiles Viña, two of the biggest employers in the city.
+During the 1980s, a global economic downturn seriously affected the city.
+A number of small and medium-sized factories went bankrupt, including the stationery manufacturer Coda, and most importantly, CRAV, and Textiles Viña, two of the biggest employers in the city.
 Unemployment rose to alarmingly high rates.
-Many factories started to consolidate their operations in Santiago making the situation even worse.
-The city has failed to fully recover from the blows inflicted by the economic downturn of 1982, but an increase in the number of international tourists visiting the city, and the recent high prices of copper in world markets have promoted an economic recovery.
+Many factories started to consolidate their operations in Santiago, making the situation even worse.
+The city has failed to fully recover from the blows inflicted by the economic downturn of 1982.
+However, an increase in the number of international tourists visiting the city, together with the high prices of copper in world markets, has promoted an economic recovery.

-Extensive commercial redevelopment in the 15 Norte Avenue area, previously an abandoned industrial area, has seen most of the large Chilean retail chains settling in the area, which is now covered with large shopping malls, like Marina Arauco, cinemas, fast food stores, and supermarkets.

-The city has benefitted from major investments in infrastructure that have greatly improved the traffic flow in the downtown area, especially in routes connecting Viña del Mar with Santiago, Valparaíso and Quilpué.
-A modern and efficient subway Valparaíso Metro connects Viña del Mar with the cities of Limache and Valparaíso, following the original railroad tracks between Valparaíso and Santiago.
+In 1995, Concón was re-established as a commune and became independent from Viña del Mar.

 The city was affected by the 27 February 2010 earthquake.